oscarruz/blog03/blog/_posts/2019-2-26-markdown-slot-2.md

 ---
+author: ULIVZ
 date: 2019-2-26
+location: Hangzhou
+title: "# PRUEBA"
 tag:
   - markdown
   - vuepress
-author: ULIVZ
-location: Hangzhou
+description: "# PRUEBA"
+image: /media/avatar.jpg
+categories:
+  - prueba
 ---

-# Markdown Slot
+# PRUEBA Markdown Slot

 VuePress implements a content distribution API for Markdown.
 With this feature, you can split your document into multiple fragments to facilitate flexible composition in the layout component.